-One of the biggest concerns with standardization is that sometimes audits may come back consistently lackluster from a 5S’d area.
-This is a problem, but a common one that can be addressed adequately with relative ease.
-In general, many times failure at this stage is due to a lack of recognizing one or more factors contributing to disorganization.
+One of the biggest concerns with standardization is that sometimes audits may come back consistently lackluster from a 5S'd area.
+This is a problem, but a common one that can be addressed with relative ease.
+In general, many times failure at this stage is due to failing to recognize one or more factors contributing to disorganization.
 Contributing factors may include:

-The final step, which is known as “Sustain” or ‘Shitsuke,’ focuses on taking all of the previous steps of 5S, including the standardized procedures, and transforming them into ongoing habits to ensure continuous improvement.
-Just having a basic system in place is not enough, and the existence of the sustain step is a testament to this.
-When workers are required to do something new in the workspace, it is not going to become an automatic habit right away; by nature it takes humans time to actually form longstanding habits.
+The final step, which is known as Sustain or Shitsuke, focuses on taking all of the previous steps of 5S, including the standardized procedures, and transforming them into ongoing habits to ensure continuous improvement.
+Just having a basic system in place is not enough, and the existence of the Sustain step is a testament to this.
+When workers are required to do something new in the workspace, it will not become an automatic habit right away; it takes people time to actually form longstanding habits.

 How It Works:

-Demonstrate.
-Anything that is expected of workers should be demonstrated correctly by a trained and knowledgeable professional.
+- Demonstrate.
+Anything expected of workers should be demonstrated correctly by a trained and knowledgeable professional.
 This is the portion where workers gain an understanding of what actually needs to be done.

 When existing employees help train new employees, it helps refresh the tactics and practices of 5S.
 Thank you Marine Engineering Training for this photo.

-Properly sustaining any 5S effort is about carrying out the task or concept time and time again until it simply becomes second nature.
-This can be a frustrating phase for both managers and employees, so it is important to ensure that communication is open, factual, and constructive, while being free of accusations.
+- Properly sustaining 5S is about carrying out the task or concept time and time again until it becomes second nature.
+This can be a frustrating phase for both managers and employees, so it is important to ensure communication is open, factual, and constructive, while being free of accusations.

 5S originated in manufacturing environments.
 While this visual organization system has been adapted for use in many workplaces including warehouses, offices, and healthcare facilities, many manufacturing facilities continue to benefit from 5S.
 When combined with other Lean practices, 5S often proves especially useful.